mvolkmann/MyUnixEnv/notes/VueNotes.md

 that map to getters so they can be referred to with just computed property names.
-The `mapGetters` function returns an object that should be spread into the "computed" property.
+The `mapGetters` function returns an object that should be spread into the `computed` property.
 For example:

 ```js